(Last updated on: 28/07/2021)

-As you know, I love to travel more than anything, but there are sooo many places that I can’t travel when pregnant!
-Now that I am in my second pregnancy I have come to realise that just how many destinations are off limits to pregnant ladies and how difficult it can be to find out this information.
+As you know, I love to travel more than anything.
+But there are so many places that I can’t travel to when pregnant!
+Now that I am in my second pregnancy, I have come to realise just how many destinations are off-limits to pregnant ladies and how difficult it can be to find out this information.

-This is something that I have Googled countless times, and so I thought that it would be helpful to share my research with other expecting mummies.
+This is something that I have Googled countless times!
+So, I thought that it would be helpful to share my research with other expecting mummies.

 Where can’t I travel when pregnant?

-There was a huge amount of this in the media a couple of year sago, advising pregnant women not to travel to destinations which have the Zika virus.
+There was a huge amount of this in the media a couple of years ago, advising pregnant women not to travel to destinations that have the Zika virus.
 All has gone rather quiet now, however.
-BUT that doesn’t mean that it isn’t still a risk!
-You can read more about Zika Virus on the NHS website here.
+But that doesn’t mean that it isn’t still a risk!
+You can read more about Zika virus on the NHS website here.
 I have also plotted areas with Zika virus, which is largely concentrated in central and South America, on the map below.

-Another concern for pregnant women is the risk of Malaria in parts of the world, which is also transmitted through mosquito bites.
-Malaria is a disease that affects the red blood cells and can cause a lot of complications to you and your unborn child.
-As of 2016, 91 countries and territories on the globe were considered to be in a Malaria epidemic region.
+Another concern for pregnant women is the risk of Malaria in various parts of the world.
+This is also transmitted through mosquito bites.
+Malaria is a disease that affects red blood cells.
+It can definitely cause a lot of complications for you and your unborn child.
+As of 2016, 91 countries and territories on the globe were considered to be in a Malaria-epidemic region.
 Some of the most affected regions are Africa, Asia, Central America, South America and the Middle East.

 Visit Your Doctor and Get Travel Health Insurance

 When considering travel whilst pregnant it is important for you to visit your doctor and speak to him/her about your travel plans.
-Your doctor will advise you on any vaccines you may need before beginning your travels and what are safe for you during pregnancy.
-Getting travel health insurance is also important, although I would recommend this for anybody, not just pregnant women!
+Your doctor will advise you on any vaccines you may need before beginning your travels and which are safe for you during pregnancy.
+Getting travel health insurance is also incredibly important.
+I would recommend this for anybody, obviously, not just pregnant women!

 Pack A Copy Of Your Medical Records